 - Work on coloring pages or other simple crafts together, letting the older adult know they will be given to a local domestic crisis facility to brighten the day for women and children.

 - Make sure the older adult has opportunities to assist with as many tasks as possible around the home: sorting and folding laundry, shelling peas, setting the table – letting the person know how much his or her help is required and appreciated.

-At Visiting Angels our Fremont home care services go beyond just providing care in the home; our caregivers are dedicated to helping seniors live lives filled with meaning and purpose.
+At Visiting Angels, providers of the highest quality respite care San Jose has to offer, our home care services go beyond just providing care in the home; our caregivers are dedicated to helping seniors live lives filled with meaning and purpose.
 For more recommendations and suggestions on helping seniors maintain the highest quality of life, contact us any time at 510-284-0000.